gingasan/delta-engine/free-pokemon/README.md

 <img src="asset/ui1.png" style="zoom:25%;" />

-1. Start the backend on your local host.
+1. Put the neural proxy weights into `model`.
+Start the backend on your local host.

 ```bash
 python app.py